QuentinPhilipp/esp8266-raspberry-connector/README.md

 # sensor-connector

-This code allows to retrieve data from different Arduinos or ESP8266 to a Raspberry PI which manages the synchronization of the data and send it to a Firebase database.
+This code allows to retrieve data from different ESP8266 to a Raspberry PI which manages the synchronization of the data and send it to a Firebase database.

 ## Connection
 The boards and the RaspberryPI needs to be on the same local network.